What Happens to Your Car When You Trade It In

-By the time you invest in your second or third car, chances are you’ve been around the block enough to know that when it comes time to buy a new vehicle, one of your budget-friendly options is to trade in your old one.
-But what actually happens to your well-loved minivan or truck?
-According to Gregg Fidan, founder of RealCarTips.com, traded-in cars generally go one of three places.
+By the time you invest in your second or third car, chances are you’ve been around the block enough to know that when it comes time to buy a new vehicle, one of your options is to trade in your old one.
+But what actually happens to your well-loved minivan that you can’t quite get the smell of french fries out of?
+According to Gregg Fidan, founder of RealCarTips.com, traded-in cars generally go one of three places:

 Recondition and resale

-A car that’s being traded in after a few small dings—or after the owner gets sick of it and wants something a few years newer—is easy enough for the dealership to fix up, put in some of that new car smell, and resell it to someone looking for a nice car at a slight discount.
-(This is the least reliable car in the industry.)
+Unless you’re trading in a car that is in nearly perfect condition, with low enough mileage, and a close to recent manufacturing date—in which case, why are you trading it in again?—this is not the road that car is going down.
+A car that is being traded in after a few small dings, or after the owner gets sick of it and wants something a few years newer, is easy enough for the dealership to fix up, put in some of that new car smell, and resell it to someone looking for a nice car at a slight discount.

-Say you’re trading in your trusty old truck for a smaller sedan that’s more friendly on the environment and on your pocketbook.
-You decide to visit a dealership known for its cars, which means not a lot of people are walking in looking for used trucks.
-Instead of taking a loss and letting it sit around on their lot for years, depreciating in value and standing out from their pristine line up, the dealership will drive it down the road to the lot with all the other trucks, and sell it to them wholesale, or trade for the nice used sedan someone just traded in for a truck.
+Say you’re trading in your old trusty truck for a smaller, more environmentally and pocketbook friendly sedan.
+The dealership you would choose to go to is probably pretty well known for its smaller, more environmentally and pocketbook friendly sedans, which means not a lot of people are walking in looking for a used truck.
+So instead of taking a loss and letting it sit around in their lot for years, depreciating in value and standing out from their pristine line up, the dealership will drive it down the road to the lot with all the other trucks, and sell it to them wholesale, or trade for the nice used sedan someone just traded in for a truck.
 According to experts at The Drive, most cars that are traded in will end up here.
-(This is what happens to all of the cars that never get sold.)